-Learn how your accommodations will be provided on the digital SAT.Make sure you understand how your accommodations will be given on the digital SAT.
+Learn how your accommodations will be provided on the digital SAT and PSAT.Make sure you understand how your accommodations will be given on the digital SAT and PSAT.
 See Using Accommodations on Digital Tests for more information.

 Ensure that your accommodations are listed on your admission ticket.If they're not, call Services for Students with Disabilities at 212-713-8333 as soon as possible once your admission ticket appears in the Bluebook™ app.

 The registration deadline is coming up, and I haven't been approved for accommodations yet.
 What should I do?

 Register as a standard test taker.
 If your accommodations are approved, contact SSD to see if they can be added to your registration.
 Check and print your updated admission ticket online prior to test day.
 If the accommodations are not approved by five days before the test, you may want to consider changing your registration to a later test date.

 Do I still need to apply for accommodations if I've been approved before?